OUR LAB

 Graduate Students

 Alexandros (Alex) Nikolaidis Konstas (he/him/his) is a second-year master’s student in the Quantitative Methods program.
-He graduated from Davidson College in May 2022 with a Bachelor of Science (Magna Cum Laude, Honors in Psychology) and double majored in Psychology and Studio Art.
-During his undergraduate studies, Alex worked on multiple research projects that primarily revolved around identity and online phenomena, presented at conferences, and worked on a publication as an equal first author.
-He is broadly interested in research on identity, social perception, and inclusivity.
+He graduated from Davidson College in May 2022 with a Bachelor of Science and double majored in Psychology and Art.
+As part of the Clark Lab, Alex has led analyses of EMA data and has explored the role of sleep on the relationship between minority stress and suicidal ideation.
+He is broadly interested in investigating biopsychosocial factors (e.g., sleep, social media) that can hinder or exacerbate suicide risk in LGTBQ+ populations.
 In his free time, Alex enjoys visiting art museums, drawing, and spending time with friends.

 Emma Headley (they/them) is a first-year master’s student in the Quantitative Methods program.
 They earned a Bachelor’s degree in Psychology from Virginia Commonwealth University in May 2021.
 Prior to this position, they worked in a psychosis-risk research lab at University of Pittsburgh Medical Center as a Research Coordinator.
 They also worked as a Research Assistant in a sleep lab focusing on the impact of sleep and inflammation, particularly in people with HIV at the University of Pittsburgh.
 Emma plans to one day pursue a career in psychometrics.
 Outside of the lab, Emma enjoys reading, exploring new parks, and spending time with their cat, Cordelia.